-The AACSB accredited UIS College of Business and Management’s mission is to prepare students for successful business related careers in the public, nonprofit, and private sectors.
+The AACSB accredited College of Business and Management’s mission is to prepare students for successful business related careers in the public, nonprofit, and private sectors.

 The College of Education and Human Services prepares students for careers as social workers, teachers, counselors, administrators, researchers, gerontologists, and public professionals.

 The College of Liberal Arts and Sciences aspires to teach students in a transformative environment that stimulates engagement with ideas, each other, and the world.